 Your Race Packet contains a unique race bib and timing ankle strap, race shirt, pins, athlete guide, and sponsor goodies.
 Please make every effort to pick up your own packet on Friday.

 Friday, September 15th, 2023| noon – 9 pm

 Pioneer Hall at the Duluth Entertainment Convention Center (DECC) | Duluth, MN

-If you would like your name printed on your bib you must be registered by August 22th.
+If you would like your name printed on your bib you must be registered by August 20th.
 Do not fold, wrinkle, or alter these numbers.
-The large bib should be pinned to your chest or abdomen area or right hip.
+The bib should be pinned to your chest or abdomen.

 Lodging & Transportation Information

 The NorthShore Inline Marathon loves having out-of-town visitors for our event.
 Because of that, we have made partnerships with local hotels and motels in the area to get you the best deals and a place to stay.
 Click lodging to learn more.